yannis182del/Remote-dev-tools/README.md

 [Codewars](https://www.codewars.com/) - Codewars is where developers achieve code mastery through challenge.
 Train on kata in the dojo and reach your highest potential.

+[EggHead](https://egghead.io/) - Concise screencast video tutorials that cover the best tools, libraries, and frameworks that modern javascript web developers can use to code more effectively.